A smooth complex rational affine surface with uncountably many real forms: Introduction

 \begin{theorem} There exists a real affine variety $\mathcal{X}$ and a flat morphism $p \colon \mathcal{X} \rightarrow \A^1_{\R} \smallsetminus \{0,1\}$ defined over $\R$ satisfying the following properties: \begin{enumerate}[leftmargin=*] \item The closed fibres of $p_{\C}\colon \mathcal{X}_{\C} \rightarrow \A^1_{\C} \smallsetminus \{0,1\}$ are pairwise isomorphic smooth complex rational affine surfaces. \item The fibres of $p$ over $\R$-rational closed points are pairwise birationally diffeomorphic smooth real rational affine surfaces. \item Two fibres $p^{-1}(\alpha)$, $p^{-1}(\beta)$ with $\alpha, \beta \in \R \smallsetminus \{0,1\}$ are isomorphic if and only if $\alpha\beta=1$ or $\alpha =\beta$. \end{enumerate} \end{theorem}

 Statement~\ref{item: main theorem, 2} implies that the real forms appearing in this moduli space arise for algebraic reasons only and not because of some topological obstructions.
 Also, choosing only $\Q$-rational closed points $\alpha \in \A^1_{\R}(\Q)$, we find infinitely (yet countably!) many $\Q$-forms using the above construction; the same holds for any subfield of $\R$.
-We further point out that the theory and the proofs would also work for a real closed field $\mathbf{k}$ and its algebraic closure $\overline{\mathbf{k}}$ in lieu of $\R$ and $\C$ such that the nonisomorphic $\mathbf{k}$-forms constitute a continuum of cardinality $|\mathbf{k}|$.
+We further point out that the theory and the proofs would also work for a real closed field $\mathbf{k}$ and its algebraic closure $\overline{\mathbf{k}}$ in lieu of $\R$ and $\C$, to the effect that the classes of nonisomorphic $\mathbf{k}$-forms constitute a set of cardinality $|\mathbf{k}|$.

 The question whether there exists a smooth complex rational projective surface with an infinite number of isomorphism classes of real forms was posed for example by~\cite[pages 232-233]{MR1795406}, \cite[Problem, page 1128]{MR3473660}, \cite[page 943]{MR3934593} or \cite[{Question 1.5}]{MR4444125}, and an unboundedness result was given in~\cite{bot2021real}.
-Dinh, Oguiso and Yu~\cite{dinh2021smooth} provided an example of a smooth complex rational projective surface with infinitely many pairwise nonisomorphic real forms, using a nifty construction involving the Kummer K3 surface associated to the product of two elliptic curves.
+Dinh, Oguiso and Yu~\cite{MR4529417} provided an example of a smooth complex rational projective surface with infinitely many pairwise nonisomorphic real forms, using a nifty construction involving the Kummer K3 surface associated to the product of two elliptic curves.
 With this, rational surfaces with as many pairwise nonisomorphic real forms as possible have been found, both in the affine and the projective case.